 There are certainly other online services for posting selfies, connecting with fans or reaching out to elected officials, But those who rely on Facebook to run their business or communicate with friends and family in far-flung places saw this as little consolation.

-Kendall Ross, owner of a knitwear brand called I'd Knit That in Oklahoma City, said she has 32,000 followers on her Instagram business page @id.knit.that.
-Almost all of her website traffic comes directly from Instagram.
-She posted a product photo about an hour before Instagram went out.
-She said she tends to sell about two hand-knit pieces after posting a product photo for about $300 to $400.
+Kendall Ross, owner of a knitwear brand called Knit That in Oklahoma City, said he has 32,000 followers on his Instagram business page @id.knit.that.
+Almost all of his website traffic comes directly from Instagram.
+He posted a product photo about an hour before Instagram went out.
+He said he tends to sell about two hand-knit pieces after posting a product photo for about $300 to $400.

-“The outage today is frustrating financially,” Ross said.
+“The outage today is frustrating financially,” he said.
 “It’s also a huge awakening that social media controls so much of my success in business.”